The energy sector has the potential to change the world – and to make it more equal

 Born and raised in Parikkala, in South Karelia, she completed the forest industry line at the local upper secondary school and decided to study energy technology at Lappeenranta University of Technology.
 She wrote her master’s thesis for Adven.

-For the past three and a half years, she has been in charge of, among other things, processing energy data and related systems at Adven.
+For the past years at Adven, she has been in charge of, among other things, processing energy data and related systems:.
 “My current job lies somewhere between IT, financial administration and energy production.”

 For Kalliokoski, it is a special privilege to work in a company that is committed to clean energy and keen to develop solutions related to it.

 Kalliokoski’s dream for the future is to engage in an ‘Engineers without Borders’ type of activity, bringing solar energy or sanitary technology to places with electricity distribution problems or no sewage network, for example.
 “The simple things that we take for granted are a struggle in many places.”